-5.4 Selectional restrictions
+3.5.4 Selectional restrictions

-All three existential quantifiers that we have treated in §2.1, i.e. batzuk 'some', zenbait 'some', and hainbat 'some' are unable to combine with mass nouns.
-When they combine with a possibly mass noun, the mass noun is coerced into a count term and the construction can only make reference to different types or glasses of beer (in (153)).
+The two existential quantifiers that we have treated in §2.1, i.e. batzuk 'some', and zenbait 'some' are unable to combine with mass nouns.
+When they combine with a possibly mass noun, the mass noun is coerced into a count term and the construction can only make reference to different types or glasses of beer (in (154)).
 So, it is possible to conclude that these quantifiers are count quantifiers.

-(153) a.
+(154) a.
 Ane-k garagardo batzuk dastatu zituen.